-- Intersections – calculating the intersection points of a set of lines falls under group-based restructuring because each input feature in the group affects the output.
+- Intersector: calculating the intersection points of a set of lines falls under group-based restructuring because each input feature in the group affects the output.

 Grouping Behavior (Group By Parameter)

-However, most group-based transformers have a Group By parameter.
+However, Group-Based Transformers have a special Group By parameter.
 This parameter allows you to select an attribute on which groups are to be formed.
 For example, an Intersector with the Group By parameter set to "road_type" will only intersect features whose value for the attribute "road_type" is a match.

 Output and Output Attributes

-Although all group-based transformers process features one against the other, there is a difference in the type of output returned.
-Some transformers output all the original features, but slightly transformed in some way – the NeighborFinder, Snapper, and Sorter are good examples of this.
-However, some transformers actually combine the original features together to form a new output – the PolygonBuilder, TINGenerator and Clipper are good examples of this.
-When the output is a combination of several different features, most transformers will remove source attributes, the reason being there is no way of knowing which of the source attribute values should be applied when there are a number of features.
+When the output is a combination of several different features, most transformers will remove source attributes, as there is no way of knowing which of the source attribute values should be applied when there are a number of features.
 The two exceptions are: